pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

   default_name: "World"
 ```

-More details on this mechanism can be found in [The Configuration recipe](../../recipes/configuration).
+More details on this mechanism can be found in [Component Configuration](../../conceptual/configuration/component_configuration/).

 This is all the code of the controller in the file: